New to Telerik Document ProcessingStart a free 30-day trial

 Decimal Places and Spaces

-With the number sign (#) you could display only the significant digits in a number.
-In order to display non-significant zeros when a number consist of fewer digits than the specified in the format code you could use the numerical character for zero (0).
+With the number sign (#) you can display only the significant digits in a number.
+To display non-significant zeros when a number consists of fewer digits than specified in the format code, use the numerical character for zero (0).

 Table 3